datacarpentry/NEON-R-Tabular-Time-Series/README.md

-# NEON-R-Tabular-Time-Series
+# NEON-DC-DataLesson-Hackathon
-A repo for the tabular time series data lessons
+A repo for the spatio-temporal data lesson hackathon.